 It’s a complicated list so buckle up.

-- Paint (this is my favorite kind – washable tempera paint)
+- Washable paint: this is my favorite kind

 It’s probably not something your kids have done before.